This post is based on Ben Linders' blog

 During the retrospective session, you'll need to use a video conference tool, like Skype or Hangout so that the team members can hear and see each other (this is important).

 As a whiteboard, you'll need a collaborative real-time editor like Google Docs or Microsoft OneDrive.
-If you're using Atlassian's products, you can take advantage of the Agile Retrospectives for Confluence add-on, a great real-time collaboration tool built specifically to have Retrospectives in remote teams.
+If you're using Atlassian's products, you can take advantage of the Agile Retrospectives for Confluence app (Or the Jira version if your team uses Jira), a great real-time collaboration tool built specifically to have Retrospectives in remote teams.

 The real-time editor or collaboration tool of your choice is used to share the questions with the team members, keep the conversation on track, and collect their answers, define the action items and assign an owner.